MiniCube11/website/posts/cs-club-website.md

 ---
-title: "Developing the WCI CS Club website"
+title: "Tracking attendance for WCI's CS Club"
+description: "From design to launch, scaled to 100+ users"
 date: "2022-10-06"
 ---